graphicsdesk/ui-features/README.md

 ## Before deploying an interactive on PageBuilder

-* Add an id to whatever sticky figures exist, then give them the CSS rules `position: sticky;` and `position: -webkit-sticky;` in `render.jsp`.
+* Remember `IntersectionObserver` and `position: sticky` polyfills.

-* If a `transform: translate3d(0, 0, 0)` is needed for the sticky element, don't forget to add an equivalent `WebkitTransform` property.
+* If a `transform: translate3d(0, 0, 0)` is needed for the sticky element, don't forget to add the webkit equivalent, `WebkitTransform`.

+* Remember the Spec navbars.